ticketmaster-api-staging/ticketmaster-api-staging.github.io/products-and-docs/sdks/presence-sdk/index.md

 ![PresenceSDK Android Step 2](/assets/img/products-and-docs/PresenceSDK-Android-Step-1-2.png)

 Step 3.
-Go to your app module build gradle file and set the name of each aar file as compile dependencies as follows:
+Got your app module build gradle file and set the name of each aar file as compile dependencies as follows:

 {% highlight java %}
-compile project(‘:PresenceSDK-release-1.2.0.1’)
+compile project(‘:PresenceSDK-release-1.3.0.0’)
+compile fileTree(include: [‘*.jar’], dir: ‘libs’) // for experience sdk jar file
 {% endhighlight %}

 Step 4.
 Add the following dependencies in the same place as step #3: